VF-114: 1980s

 1987 was devoted to training which included deployments to NAF El Centro, California and NAS Fallon, Nevada.
-VF-114 again won the "Mutha" trophy and also the Naval Air Force Pacific Fleet Battle “E” battle efficiency award as the top F-14 squadron in the Pacific Fleet.
+VF-114 again won the "Mutha" trophy and also the Naval Air Force Pacific Fleet Battle "E" battle efficiency award as the top F-14 squadron in the Pacific Fleet.
 In January 1988, the squadron's next cruise began, a portion of which was spent in the Persian Gulf escorting reflagged tankers through March, April and May due to the ongoing tanker war.
 In April 1988, VF-114 participated in Operation Praying Mantis.
 By February 1989, the carrier had returned to port and VF-114 began a compressed turnaround schedule, due to its next cruise beginning in September 1989.
 Even with the restricted time period, VF-114 was able to fit in significant training, deploying to NAF El Centro for FFARP (Fleet Fighter ACM Readiness Program) and as part of the air wing to NAS Fallon.
 Once on board the USS Enterprise, an around-the-world cruise began as the battle group took part in exercises around the globe concurrent with the Enterprises transfer from the Pacific Fleet to the Atlantic Fleet and new homeport in Norfolk, Virginia.
 October saw VF-114 set a new flight record for an F-14 squadron, logging more than 811 hours in a single month.
+In December 1989, the squadron participated in Operation Classic Resolve, providing support for the Philippine government during a coup attempt.
 The end of this cruise saw the end of CVW-11's long attachment to the USS Enterprise, for its next cruise was to be on the Pacific Fleet's newest carrier, the USS Abraham Lincoln.